I have some writing tips I’d like to share.

 My beta reader said the story improved, but I was still on edge about it for a while.
 I still have old memos and facts in my journals about them.
 Those characters will still come back, maybe in short stories later.

 All writers want to impress their readers.
 At some point, writers do this by using huge imaginative metaphors or official words that people see just on SATs to appear intelligent.
 But that’s not the best way to go.

 Readers are normal human beings who sometimes cannot understand complex metaphors or words.
 They don’t read with a dictionary beside them.
 Instead of impressing them, we end up confusing them.
 I’ve found that using simple language helps readers connect with the story the most.

 Simple language, however, doesn’t mean use elementary verbs in every sentence.
 Some advanced verbs are beneficial when showing more emotion to what’s going on.
-But keep in mind: 7th or 8th grade is the average reading level in America.
+But keep in mind: seventh or eighth grade is the average reading level in America.

 Since you’re a writer, you’ve probably heard this a bunch.
 Just in case you don’t know, showing the readers your story grabs their attention better than telling them the story like a newscaster.

 But how do you know if you’re showing or telling your story?
 Here’s some helpful hints:

 - Using there was, there were, there is, or there are is a serious red flag for telling.
 Change any sentence with those phrases in it.
 Usually, those phrases are not hard to change.

 - There were dogs barking at the cats – > Dogs barked at the cats.